bramscher/ai-dev-tasks/FeatureProductBrief.md

 ### **B. Gamification**
 - Add **badges** or **progress bars** for profile completion, following experts, or trying new features.
-- “Streaks” for daily logins or supplement tracking can boost retention.
+- "Streaks" for daily logins or supplement tracking can boost retention.

 ### **C. Social Proof**
-- Show “X users with similar interests follow Dr. Huberman” or “Most popular sleep stack this week” to drive FOMO and engagement.
+- Show "X users with similar interests follow Dr. Huberman" or "Most popular sleep stack this week" to drive FOMO and engagement.

 ### **D. Data Privacy**
 - Be transparent about how profile data is used, and offer granular controls for email preferences and data sharing.

 ### **E. Onboarding UX**
 - Use a **wizard-style** onboarding with progress indicators.
-- Show a “preview” of the personalized feed as users select interests/experts to increase motivation.
+- Show a "preview" of the personalized feed as users select interests/experts to increase motivation.

 ### **F. Analytics**
 - Track which profile fields and features drive the most engagement and conversions.
 - Use this data to iterate on onboarding and recommendations.

+### **G. Experts Video Cross-Referencing**
+- **Video-Expert Discovery**: Allow users to discover experts through video content browsing, with video counts displayed for each expert (e.g., "Dr. Huberman - 47 videos")
+- **Expert Video Feeds**: Create dedicated video feeds for each expert showing their latest content, summaries, and key insights
+- **Video-Based Expert Recommendations**: Use video viewing history to suggest relevant experts (e.g., "Users who watched this video also follow Dr. Rhonda Patrick")
+- **Expert Video Analytics**: Track which expert videos drive the most engagement and use this data for personalized recommendations
+- **Cross-Platform Video Integration**: Connect video content to supplement/nootropic/peptide recommendations mentioned by experts in their videos
+- **Video-Expert Engagement Metrics**: Show expert authority through video performance metrics (views, engagement, user saves)
+- **Smart Video Categorization**: Tag videos with expert specialties to improve content discovery and expert matching

 ---